-For the time being, the limited availability of technology and lack of a standard format for electronic presentations forces us to use paper as the primary medium of presentation.
+For the time being, the limited availability of technology and lack of a standard format for electronic presentations forces us to continue to use paper as a medium of presentation.
 However, you can earn 2 extra points per problem by making your work also accessible via the World Wide Web.
 Acceptable formats include:

 - 1. plain ASCII text, using "pidgin T_EX" for mathematical symbols.
-(An explanation of this will come later.) - 2.
-HTML - 3.
-DVI (T_EX output) - 4.
-PostScript or PDF (less satisfactory than the others because of file size)
+(An explanation of this will come later.)

+- 2. HTML

+- 3. PostScript

+- 4. PDF

 Optical scanning of a handwritten page is discouraged (worth only one extra point).
-Proprietary formats such as Microsoft Word .doc are not acceptable for Web display; output the file as HTML instead.
+The same is true of proprietary formats such as Microsoft Word (.doc) and raw T_EX output (.dvi); output the file as HTML, PS, or PDF instead.